moviepilot/andromeda/README.md

 #### Wating for event handling completion

-Waiting for event handling completion may be achieved by utilizing a special wrapper plan (cf. Sync::ScopeWaiter).
+Waiting for event handling completion may be achieved by utilizing a special wrapper plan (cf. Sync::Bracket).
 This is implemented using an atomic counter (cf. Atom::Region).

 #### Performance